omnom1997/Election_Analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code 1.38.1

-## Summary
+## Election Audit Results
 The analysis of the election show that:
-- There were "x" votes cast in the election.
+- There were 369,711 total votes cast in the election.
 - The candidates were:
-  - Candidate 1
+  - Charles Casper Stockham
-  - Candidate 2
+  - Diana DeGette
-  - Candidate 3
+  - Raymon Anthony Doane
 - The candidate results were:
-  - Candidate 1 received "x%" of the vote and "y" number of votes.
+  - Charles Casper Stockahn received 23.0% of the vote and 85,213 votes.
-  - Candidate 2 received "x%" of the vote and "y" number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 votes.
-  - Candidate 3 received "x%" of the vote and "y" number of votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
 - The winner of the election was"
-  - Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 votes.

-## Challenge Overview
+## Election Audit Summary

-## Challenge Summary
+In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections.